Architectural/ Design Review Committee (ARC/DRC)

 - Explain that by requiring contractor licenses, bonding and insurance and municipal permits (if required), on each request the association is looking out after the homeowner’s best interests as well as those of all the other members.

-- Additionally, notify association members of architectural design policy through the newsletter, presentations at board meetings or create handbook and distribute.
+- Additionally, notify association members of architectural design policy through the newsletter, presentations at board meetings or create handbooks and distribute.

 TYPICAL REQUEST REQUIREMENTS